 I’m attached to the Machine Learning Research Group, School of Engineering, University of Guelph, ON Canada headed by Graham Taylor.
-I am currently working on Deep Learning Multimodal Deep Learning with a focus on fusion structure optimization.
+I have worked on Deep Learning Multimodal Deep Learning with a focus on fusion structure optimization.
 My current research involves deep semantic segmentation of medical images.

 Prior to joining the University of Guelph, I used to be an Associate Professor at the School of Computer Sciences, Universiti Sains Malaysia (USM) from 2003-2015.
 My background is rather diverse encompassing the fields of Computer Science, Mechatronics Engineering, and Industrial Technology (Instrumentation and Quality Control).